DODAS-TS/sts-wire/README.md

   sts-wire <instance name> <s3 endpoint> <rclone remote path> <local mount point> [flags]

 Flags:
       --config string           config file (default "./config.json") -h, --help                    help for sts-wire
-      --log string      where the log has to write, a file path or stderr (default "stderr")
+      --insecureConnection      check the http connection certificate (default true) --log string              where the log has to write, a file path or stderr (default "stderr") --noPassword              to not encrypt the data with a password --refreshTokenRenew int   time span to renew the refresh token in minutes (default 10)
 ```

 As you can see, to use the `sts-wire` you need the following arguments to be passed: